About the fund

 - Financial need: if you have sufficient funds to cover the proposed costs yourself, your application will not be prioritised.

 - How well you can show that your proposal is based on evidence of need and support.
+For non-accredited museums only, this need must be clearly linked to the direct impact of the Covid pandemic.

 - How well your proposal will deliver a positive impact in any one of the areas listed above under “what we will fund”.
 Please note that potential to deliver strong impact in one area is more important than trying to deliver little impact in many areas.